-Response: The drawings have been amended and the rear extension will only project 4 metres at ground level and has been reduced to project 3 metres at upper floor level.
-At ground floor level, it is not considered that 4 metres will have any negative impact on either of the neighbouring bungalows as both originally project further back than the applicant's house.
-Number 40 also already has an extension which will project further than the proposed extension and 36 has recently had consent approved for an extension which will also project further than the proposal.
+Response: The originally submitted drawings have been amended and the rear extension will only project 4 metres at ground level and has been reduced to project 3 metres at upper floor level.
+At ground floor level, it is not considered that 4 metres will have any negative impact on either of the neighbouring bungalows as both project further to the rear than the applicant's house.
+Number 40 also already has an extension which will project further than the proposed extension and number 36 has recently had consent approved for an extension which will also project further than the proposal.

 The upper floor section of the extension has been reduced to 3 metres and the roof has been changed from a gable to a hip to help reduce any impact on the neighbouring properties.
 All forms of development will generate a shadow of some description and, therefore, it is the extent and duration of shadow that is important.
-It is unfortunate that, although the gardens all face south east, a large amount of sunlight is blocked by existing mature trees along The Glebe.
-However, shadow plans were generated to show the impact of the extension on neighbouring properties and these have shown that, due to the orientation of the houses, the loss of sunlight and daylight will be only be nominally greater than what is currently created by the existing two storey house.
-It is considered that any impact on neighbouring properties will not be a significant or material degree in terms of overshadowing/loss of daylight that would justify refusal of this application.
+Although the gardens all face south east, a large amount of sunlight is blocked by existing mature trees along The Glebe.
+However, shadow analysis was prepared which demonstrated that the impact of the extension on neighbouring properties is minimal.
+Due to the orientation of the houses, the loss of sunlight and daylight will only be nominally greater than what is currently created by the existing two storey house.
+At the present time, it is calculated that shadow is cast from the existing house primarily over parts of the side/front garden at 36 Castle Wynd and over parts of the front/rear garden of 40 Castle Wynd.
+The main impact from the proposals will be that the shadow cast over neighbouring properties will be increased slightly.
+It is considered that, any impact on neighbouring properties will not be to a significant or material degree in terms of overshadowing/loss of daylight that would justify refusal of this application.

-- e) The proposals include for the construction of a raised deck to the rear of the property.
-The formation of this raised deck, at finished floor level approximately 450mm above garden level will cause a significant adverse impact on the privacy of neighbouring properties by creating overlooking of the neighbouring gardens. - Response: Building Standards require that any door has a platform with a minimum depth of 1.2 metres to come out on to once opening an external door, if it is not at the same level as the garden.
+e) The proposals include for the construction of a raised deck to the rear of the property.
+The formation of this raised deck, at finished floor level approximately 450mm above garden level will cause a significant adverse impact on the privacy of neighbouring properties by creating overlooking of the neighbouring gardens.

+Response: It is a requirement of the building regulations that any door opens onto a platform with a minimum depth of 1.2 metres where there is a change in levels.
 The decking is proposed at the minimum depth to allow the applicant to safely access the garden from the bi-folding doors.
-The decking is also less than 0.5 metres in height and, as such, is permitted development and does not require planning consent in its own right. - f) The proposal involves the loss of the existing garage by reducing this to a store room and an increase of off street parking provision from one space to three.
-This increase in hard standing will dominate the street scene to the front of the house resulting in loss of amenity to the residential setting and will reduce the amount of usable garden ground.
-There is also a concern that it will increase surface water within the site which may have adverse impact on both the street and on the gardens to 36 and 40 Castle Wynd.
+The decking is also less than 0.5 metres in height and, as such, is permitted development.

+f) The proposal involves the loss of the existing garage by reducing this to a store room and an increase of off street parking provision from one space to three.
+This increase in hard standing, will dominate the street scene to the front of the house, resulting in loss of amenity to the residential setting and will reduce the amount of usable garden ground.
+There is also a concern that the additional off street parking will increase surface water within the site which may have adverse impact on both the street and on the gardens to 36 and 40 Castle Wynd and could interfere with visibility splays.

-Response: The existing single garage does not count as a car parking space in planning terms as most home owners these days use their garage for storage rather than a car.
+Response: The existing single garage does not count as a car parking space in planning terms as most home owners use their garage for storage rather than a car.
 As such, there is not considered to be any loss of car parking from internally converting the rear of the garage.